efencee/efencee/README.md

 - 👋 Hi, I’m @efencee.
 - 👀 I am a project manager cum freelance content writer.
-- 🌱 I’ve birthed three plus projects in the last two years.
-Two of those projects have become stable programs.
+- 🌱 I’ve birthed five plus projects in the last three years.
+Three of those projects have become stable programs.
 - 💞️ Got an interesting project and are looking to collaborate with project managers and/or writers?
 Look no further.
 - 📫 Want to chat?
 Ping my email chibuokemfavour@gmail.com